 Spain’s relaxed lifestyle, cheap cost of living, and an average of 300 days of sunshine per year on the Mediterranean coastline make it an appealing destination.
 It is a top choice for British ex-pats looking to escape the harsh UK weather and relocate to sunnier climes.

 However, with Brexit done and dusted, many people are uncertain about moving to Spain after Brexit.

-Now that Brexit has happened, many of our customers are asking: “Can I Still Move to Spain After Brexit?”
-Moving to Spain after Brexit in 2022 is still possible but British Expats will need to gain resident status.
-During the transition period that ended on 31 December, 2020 not a lot changed with regards to the legislation, but now British nationals have to abide by further procedures and standards when it comes to relocating to Spain.
+Many customers ask: “Can I Still Move to Spain After Brexit?”
+Moving to Spain after Brexit in 2022 is still possible, but British ex-pats will need to gain resident status.
+While there were no significant changes to the legislation during the transition period, which ended on 31 December 2020, British nationals now have to abide by further procedures and standards when it comes to emigrating to Spain after Brexit.

 Below, we explain what is required to move to Spain from the UK in 2022 and how British citizens can gain Spanish residency after Brexit.